musikele/musikele.github.io/_drafts/_posts/why-nan.md

 layout: post
 date: 2017-11-16 00:00:00 +0000
 tags: []
-header-img: ''
+header-img: "/images/not-a-number.jpg"
 ---
-When I posted the [NaN article](https://michelenasti.com/2017/11/14/not-a-number-when-javascript-gets-crazy.html "Not-a-Number: when Javascript gets crazy") on facebook, in a programmers group, I received some very bad reviews.
+When I posted the [NaN article](https://michelenasti.com/2017/11/14/not-a-number-when-javascript-gets-crazy.html "Not-a-Number: when Javascript gets crazy") on facebook in a programmers group, I received some very bad reviews.
 Let's analyze them.

 ## "It is obvious!"